-Testing is available for Stage IIIB/IV non-small cell lung cancer, non-squamous and non-neuroendocrine histology, both prior to TKI therapy (pre-treatment) and following progression on TKI therapy.
+Testing is available for Stage IIIB/IV non-small cell, non-neuroendocrine lung adenocarcinoma, for patients both prior to TKI therapy (pre-treatment) as well as following progression on TKI therapy.

-Available tests include targeted EGFR testing or Oncopanel multigene NGS panel.
+Available molecular tests include targeted EGFR mutation analysis or Oncopanel multigene NGS panel.
 Only one of these tests should be selected, both cannot be performed.

 Targeted testing provides a quicker return of results than Oncopanel (approximately 7-10 days versus 14 days) and can accommodate specimens with lower tumour content.
 The Oncopanel assay can detect targetable mutations in genes other than EGFR, including BRAF, MET (exon 14 skipping), and ERBB2.